joe-jngigi/next_learn_dev/README.md

 The line `export default connectDB;` exports the connectDB function, allowing other parts of the application to use it to establish a connection to the MongoDB database.

-The line `export const { db } = mongoose.connection;` exports the db object from Mongoose's connection.
-It can be used to interact with the connected MongoDB database in other parts of the application.

 ## Next Auth